 John Marston spent a lot of his early career as an outlaw with a strict moral code, vaguely explained in-game as being comparable to that of Robin Hood.
-Eventually John was wounded and left for dead by his then colleague Bill Williamson, and his gang, during a bank heist.
-This prompted John to change his ways and abandon his life of crime; he got married, had two children, and bought himself a ranch where he worked until government law enforcement officials forcefully retained his services prior to the events of Red Dead Redemption.
+As the gang unraveled following several bungled jobs, Marston escaped with his wife Abigail and son Jack.
+After unsuccessfully trying to start a new life in the northern United States, he returned to the south and built himself a ranch where him and his family lived until Pinkerton agents forcefully retained his services prior to the events of Red Dead Redemption.

 John certainly knows his way around firearms.
 He is a survivalist, who believes life to be an ongoing battle.
 He is relatively old fashioned in a land that is quickly adopting the current advances in technology.

 Under constant threats to his family's well being from agent Edgar Ross, Marston is sent to capture or kill his former gang partner, Bill Williamson.
 He quickly becomes allies with Marshall Leigh Johnson, showing that Marston still holds some deep respect for the lawmen.